 His abstract, dream-like style was full of hidden meaning

-Unsurprisingly, his work wasn’t to everyone’s taste and he refused to pander to the ordinary art-buying market.
+Unsurprisingly, his work wasn’t to everyone’s taste but he refused to pander to the ordinary art-buying market.
 As a consequence, Spare began to lose his fame almost as fast as he’d found it.

-His art has rarely been exhibited since, yet he is widely collected and his work retains a somewhat underground appeal, fuelled by the interest of famous rock stars, performers and artists.
+His art has rarely been exhibited since, yet he is widely collected and his work retains a somewhat underground appeal, fuelled by the interest of famous rock stars (including Led Zeppelin’s Jimmy Page) and other performers and artists.

-Now the council has created a new street, named in his honour, from a series of refurbished railway arches.
-Spare Street is the new permanent home of local arts organisation Hotel Elephant.
-He would have approved – both of the practicality and of the fact that his name would echo around his beloved Elephant and Castle once more.
+Part of the emerging Low Line, Spare Street – created from a row of disused railway arches – is now home to local arts organisation Hotel Elephant.
+Spare would have approved – both of the practicality and of the fact that his name would echo around his beloved Elephant and Castle once more.